-We were appointed by the audit committee on 29 April 2022 to audit the financial statements for the period ending 31 December 2022 and subsequent financial periods.
-Our total uninterrupted period of engagement is 8 years, covering the periods ending 31 December 2015 to 31 December 2022.

-The non-audit services prohibited by the FRC's Ethical Standard were not provided to the group or the parent company and we remain independent of the group and the parent company in conducting our audit.
+We were appointed by the audit committee on 30 June 2023 to audit the financial statements for the period ending 31 December 2023 and subsequent financial periods.
+Our total uninterrupted period of engagement is 9 years, covering the periods ending 31 December 2015 to 31 December 2023.
+The non-audit services prohibited by the FRC's Ethical Standard were not provided to the company and we remain independent of the company in conducting our audit.